Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 1. In the Partitions dropdown above **Dashboard** and **All Assets**, click the down arrow to view your new partition in the list.
 1. Click your new partition's name to go to its dashboard.

-Now you can [add asset categories to your new partition, or move un-partitioned assets](/servicemanager-config/assets/manage-partitions#organizing-assets-in-partitions) into it.

 ### Manage partition access